 This course is designed to introduce a basic study of the phenomena of heat transfer, to develop methodologies for solving a wide variety of practical application in industry, and to provide useful information concerning the performance and design of particular systems and processes.
 Basic physics and methodology to understand heat transfer are covered.
 This course covers the development of the fundamental equations of conduction, radiation and convection heat transfer mechanisms.
 Topics include Basics of Heat Transfer, Heat Conduction, Numerical Methods in Heat Conduction, Fundamentals of Thermal Radiation, Fundamentals of Convection, and Natural Convection.
-The objectives of this course are to give a general overview to students about applying of scientific and engineering principles to analyze and design aspects of engineering systems that relate to conduction, radiation and convection heat transfer, using appropriate analytical and computational tools to investigate conduction, radiation and convection heat transfer.
+The objectives of this course are to give a general overview to students about applying of scientific and engineering principles to analyze and design aspects of engineering systems that relate to conduction, radiation and convection heat transfer.